 With these global political and strategic considerations in mind, the general character of United States policy is perhaps more readily grasped.
 The economic and strategic roots of American involvement in the Middle East can be traced at least to the great redivision of the world that was pursued among the victorious powers in World War I. At that time, the United States, riding a new crest of power as the leading creditor nation in the world, pressed into the British and French oil spheres on the Arabian peninsula and other parts of the Middle East.
 5/ That was the start of relatively uninterrupted American participation in the exploitation of the region's resources.
 Unprecedented profits were the result of growing involvement in the refining, transport, and distribution of oil by American corporations.
 In light of the global contraction of unimpeded access to resources and internal pressures for profit maximization in the recent period, Middle East oil has played an increasingly important role in United States global policy.
-Oil has also become a critical element in assuring the economic viability of the United States' trilateral partners, Western Europe and Japan.
-Today, American policymakers continue to pay close attention to the flow of oil to its partners, particularly through the sensitive Persian Gulf.
+Oil has also become a critical element in assuring the economic viability of the United States in the sensitive Persian Gulf.
 This is undertaken partly for economic reasons, but also out of strategic considerations.
 The United States is now attempting to consolidate its role as the guarantor of oil to its partners, and, at the same time to discourage the latter's quest for alternative energy sources, especially the natural gas pipeline linking the USSR with Central and Western Europe.
-This insistance upon a guarantor role is aimed at maintaining leverage against efforts by America's allies to adopt independent political and strategic approaches, either in the Middle East or on a global scale.
+This insistence upon a guarantor role is aimed at maintaining leverage against efforts by America's allies to adopt independent political and strategic approaches, either in the Middle East or on a global scale.